Can I freeze rice? And other common questions

 Apart from pineapples, bananas and onions; the best place to store fruit and vegetables is in the fridge.
 This will make them stay fresher for longer.
-The fridge should be set at below 5°C. Use our Chill the Fridge Out tool to check your fridge settings.
+The fridge should be set at below 5°C. Use our Fridge Temperature Tool to check your fridge settings.

 And don’t forget there is a way to freeze almost all fruits and vegetables.